 Manokan (Chicken) Country of Bacolod City

-Lies few meters away from SM Bacolod is Manokan country.
-A food market composed of stalls serving Bacolod’s front runner in the culinary scene – chicken inasal (roasted chicken)!
+Lies few meters away from SM Bacolod is Manokan country, a food market composed of stalls serving Bacolod’s front runner in the culinary scene: chicken inasal (or roasted chicken).
 The top choice among these stalls is Aida’s Restaurant which is usually occupied with a jam-packed of visitors, both locals and tourists.

-The residential resort is a premiere events destination in Negros Oriental.
+Tierra Alta residential resort is a premiere events destination in Negros Oriental.
 It offers an overlooking sight of the highlands of Dumaguete.
+Visit here near sundown and catch the place all aglow.
 Contact them at (035) 536 0096.

 Red Rock Hot Spring of Valencia